 - Add-Ons: Shoulder Pocket, Pods – 2 large, three small

 Below are my requirements when purchasing a backpack.

-- Light Weight – To combat fatigue and injury on long hikes, I keep my backpack’s weight around 2 pounds or less.
+- Light Weight – I keep my backpack’s weight around 2 pounds or less to combat fatigue and injury on long hikes.

 - Durability – A tough pack is important, especially if I go off-trail.
-My pack has been run over, fallen down mountains, stepped on by horses, and is often used as a seat.
+My pack has been run over, fallen down mountains, stepped on by horses, and generally goes through some “stuff” on long hikes.

-- Size – The backpacks I use are 55L-65L.
+- Size – I like backpacks around 55L.
 I sleep cold, so I carry a warmer sleeping bag or quilt.
-I also cook, so I carry fuel and a stove.
+I also cook sometimes, so I have fuel and a stove.

 - Water Resistant – I use a compactor bag and not a pack cover.
 I like water-resistant fabrics and taped seams in my backpacks, but they are not a have-to-have.